Chopta Travel Guide / Itinerary

 3. Deoria Tal

-A stunning high-altitude lake, Deoria Tal is surrounded by lush forests and peaks.
+A stunning high-altitude lake, Deoria Tal, is surrounded by lush forests and peaks.
 Trekking here is relatively easy and gives a glimpse of the pristine beauty of the Garhwal Himalayas.
 The lake reflects the surrounding snow-capped mountains, making it a photographer’s paradise.

-Ukhimath is a small town in Rudraprayag that serves as a significant pilgrimage center.
+Ukhimath is a small town in Rudraprayag that serves as a significant pilgrimage centre.
 During winter, when the Kedarnath temple is closed due to snow, Ukhimath becomes the winter seat of Lord Kedarnath, adding spiritual depth to your Chopta visit.

 Devprayag is famous for being the confluence of the Bhagirathi and Alaknanda rivers, which together form the sacred Ganges.
-A visit here allows travelers to experience both spiritual significance and natural beauty, making it an essential stop near Chopta.
+A visit here allows travellers to experience both spiritual significance and natural beauty, making it an essential stop near Chopta.

-Dedicated to Goddess Dhari Devi, this temple is believed to protect the Alaknanda River and surrounding regions.
+Dedicated to Goddess Dhari Devi, this temple is believed to protect the Alaknanda River and the surrounding regions.
 Visiting Dhari Devi Temple is not only spiritually enriching but also offers panoramic views of the Himalayas, making it a serene spot for reflection.

 7. Sari Village

 Nestled in the lap of the mountains, Sari Village is a hidden gem offering peaceful landscapes and easy access to treks like Tungnath and Chandrashila.
-It’s perfect for travelers who want a quiet Himalayan retreat combined with adventure.
+It’s perfect for travellers who want a quiet Himalayan retreat combined with adventure.

 Chopta is not just about treks and breathtaking landscapes—it also offers comfortable and serene places to stay, making your Himalayan adventure truly memorable.
 Whether you are planning the Tungnath Trek, the Chandrashila Trek, or the combined Tungnath Chandrashila Trek, choosing the right accommodation enhances your experience.